rankingdigitalrights/index2019/app/_companies/telefonica/index.md

 analysis_text: |
   <p>Telef&oacute;nica received the highest score among telecommunications companies in the 2019 RDR Index, disclosing more about its commitments, policies, and practices affecting freedom of expression and privacy than any of its peers.<a href="#fn1"><sup>1</sup></a> It made the most improvements of any company evaluated this year, topping Vodafone for the number one spot in this year&rsquo;s ranking.<a href="#fn2"><sup>2</sup></a> It improved its disclosure of policies affecting users&rsquo; freedom of expression and privacy, including how it handles government requests to restrict content and accounts, to shut down its networks, and to hand over user data.
 Still, there is room for improvement.
 Telef&oacute;nica should publish data about actions it takes to restrict content and accounts that violate its rules.
 It should also publish more information about its security policies, including how it addresses security vulnerabilities and data breaches.</p><p>&nbsp;</p><hr /><p><br /><strong>Telef&oacute;nica, S.A.</strong> provides mobile, fixed-line broadband, and other services to more than 272 million mobile customers in Spain, Latin America, and internationally.<a href="#fn3"><sup>3</sup></a></p><p><strong>Market cap:</strong> USD 44.0 billion<a href="#fn4"><sup>4</sup></a><br /><strong>BME:</strong> TEF</p>
 key_recommendation: |
-  <ul><li><strong>Clarify security policies.</strong> Telef&oacute;nica should be more transparent about its security policies, including how it responds to data breaches and how it addresses security vulnerabilities.</li><li><strong>Clarify handling of user information.</strong> Telef&oacute;nica should disclose more about its handling of user information, including its data retention policies and practices.</li><li><strong>Disclose more about third-party requests.</strong> Telef&oacute;nica should disclose more comprehensive data about how it responds to government and private requests to restrict access to content or accounts and to hand over user data.</li></ul>
+  <ul><li><strong>Clarify security policies:</strong>&nbsp;Telef&oacute;nica should be more transparent about its security policies, including how it responds to data breaches and how it addresses security vulnerabilities.</li><li><strong>Clarify handling of user information:</strong>&nbsp;Telef&oacute;nica should disclose more about its handling of user information, including its data retention policies and practices.</li><li><strong>Disclose more about third-party requests:</strong>&nbsp;Telef&oacute;nica should disclose more comprehensive data about how it responds to government and private requests to restrict access to content or accounts and to hand over user data.</li></ul>
 governance_value: 94
 governance_text: |
   <p>Telef&oacute;nica significantly improved disclosure of its governance and oversight over human rights issues, earning the highest score in this category of any company in the 2019 RDR Index.
 It earned the highest score on all six indicators in the Governance category, and stood out for disclosing the clearest grievance and remedy mechanism of any company in the entire Index (G6).
 Notably, Telef&oacute;nica was among the few companies evaluated to disclose that it assesses freedom of expression and privacy risks associated with enforcing its terms of service and its use of automated decision making technologies.
 However, it failed to disclose if it assesses risks associated with its targeted advertising practices and policies (G4).</p>